Provingly/luego-application-starter/README.md

 # luego-application-starter
-Starter project to bootstrap the development of your Luego applications
+This is a starter project to bootstrap the development of your Luego applications